dklink/waddell_wind_archive/README.md

 Following are instructions for setting up the system yourself!

 ## Setting Up Cloud Infrastructure
-We can provision resources in an automated and more reproducible way using Terraform.
-Install terraform and navigate to the `infrastructure` directory.
+We can provision resources in an automated and more reproducible way using Terraform - you'll need to install it before proceeding.

 ### Authentication
 Go ahead and [install the gcloud command line tools](https://cloud.google.com/sdk/docs/install), then set up authentication by running